Seed Grant Guidelines

 - Have organizational beliefs and goals that are aligned with SJF’s values

-- Can demonstrate that they are actively building towards community organizing, as defined on page 3 of our grant guidelines
+- Can demonstrate that they are using a community organizing approach or actively building towards community organizing, as defined on page 3 of our grant guidelines

 - Have demonstrated involvement by, and accountability to, the communities most impacted by the issues they work on

 - Have a plan for how they want to grow their work over the next year

 - Have never received a regular SJF grant or Seed Grant

 Priority will be given to groups led by people of color and/or groups based outside of Seattle and Portland metro areas.
 Grant amount will be $2,000 in general operating funds.